 After a diagnosis of emotional trauma or PTSD, clients at Lucida receive a personalized treatment plan.
 The main treatments include psychotherapy, medication, or both.
 It is important to note that what works for one person may not work for another.
 That’s why people with emotional trauma/PTSD need to be treated by mental health professionals experienced in treating these conditions.

 If clients have suffered ongoing trauma, such as being in an abusive relationship, both problems need to be addressed.
 Other ongoing problems requiring simultaneous treatment include substance abuse, depression, panic disorder and feeling suicidal.

 At Lucida, we use a combination of traditional and complementary therapeutic approaches to treat clients with emotional trauma/PTSD.
-These include cognitive behavioral therapy (CBT), Eye Movement Desensitization and Reprocessing (EMDR), stress inoculation training, Somatic Experiencing, craniosacral therapy and medication.
-CBT and stress inoculation are conducted one-on-one and in group sessions.
-EMDR, Somatic Experiencing and craniosacral therapy are introduced in one-on-one sessions.
+These include cognitive behavioral therapy (CBT), Eye Movement Desensitization and Reprocessing (EMDR), and medication.
+CBT is conductedin one-on-one and in group sessions.
+EMDR is introduced in one-on-one sessions.

 CBT helps clients examine and challenge irrational thinking patterns related to unhealthy emotions such as shame.
 CBT also helps clients reconceptualize the traumatic event.